khanshoaib3/minecraft-access/README.md

 1. Locking Key (default: Y) = Locks onto the nearest entity or block
 2. Alt key + Locking Key = Unlocks from the currently locked entity or block

+## Health n Hunger

+Adds a key bind to narrate/speak the player's health and hunger.

+- Speak Player Health and Hunger Key (default: R) = Speaks the health and hunger.

 ## Player Warnings

 This feature warns the player when the health, hunger or air bubble is low.